 Positive Neutral Negative What are the positive and negative impacts?
 How will benefits be enhanced and negative impacts minimised or eliminated?
-Local communities in general ✓ Redevelopment will increase provision of healthy and affordable homes available for qualifying Thurrock residents and remove unhealthy and failing accommodation.
-Redevelopment of new homes will also include creation of new public realm and consequent improvements in safety, accessibility and design to promote healthy lifestyles Design and layout of replacement homes will support active lifestyles and provide a range of accommodation meeting local need.
-New public realm will meet modern standards in relation to accessibility and greener travel options such as pedestrian and cycle pathways and electric vehicle charging.
-The construction process will have a short term detrimental effect because of noise, dust and access however the benefits of the new development outweigh the temporary Construction contracts will include requirements to meet council design guidance in relation to the new homes and environment.
-Contracts will deliver social value outcomes to the locality and disadvantages. local people.
-Age Older people with disabilities are likely to be impacted more by redevelopment.
-Older leaseholders may find it more difficult to raise mortgages on new homes.
-Children and young people may lose access to local play space during construction.
-A range of suitably sized affordable accommodation has been proposed in the development plans including increased numbers of adapted homes.
-Older leaseholder will have access to independent advice and signposting to support services and how to access qualified financial advisors.
-The development brief has reflected the mix of housing demand.
-Disability Disturbance of moving will impact those with a disability.
-Those with sensory or learning disabilities may be disproportionately impacted by the change to environment or home.
-Dust and air quality changes during the construction phase for neighbouring residents in close proximity to the apartment blocks during the construction period may negatively impact on those with respiratory disease.
-Noise and changing environment may disproportionately impact neighbouring residents, particularly some vulnerable residents.
+Local communities in general √ Redevelopment will increase provision of healthy and affordable homes available for qualifying Thurrock residents and remove unhealthy and failing accommodation.
+Redevelopment of new homes will also include creation of new public realm and consequent improvements in safety, accessibility and design to promote healthy lifestyles.
+Design and layout of replacement homes will support active lifestyles and provide a range of accommodation meeting local need New public realm will meet modern standards in relation to accessibility and greener travel options such as pedestrian and cycle pathways and electric vehicle charging.
+The construction process will have a short-term detrimental effect because of noise, dust and access however the benefits of the new development outweigh the temporary disadvantages.
+Construction contracts will include requirements to meet council design guidance in relation to the new homes and environment.
+Contracts will deliver social value outcomes to the locality and local people.

+The adoption of Secured by Design principles will help prevent crime and anti-social behaviour Age Older people with disabilities are likely to be impacted more by redevelopment Older leaseholders may find it more difficult to raise mortgages on new homes Children and young people may lose access to local play space during construction A range of suitably sized affordable accommodation will be required in the development brief including increased numbers of adapted homes Older leaseholders have access to independent advice and signposting to support services and how to access qualified financial advisors Phasing of development will aim to minimise loss of available play space during construction The development brief will reflect the mix of housing demand.
+Disability Disturbance as a result of moving will impact those with a disability Those with sensory or learning disabilities may be disproportionately impacted by the change to environment or home.
+Dust and air quality changes during the construction phase for neighbouring residents not moving out of the estate during the construction period may negatively impact on those with respiratory disease.
+Noise and changing environment may disproportionately impact those remaining residents, particularly some vulnerable residents.
 Moving will improve the opportunity for existing residents to be more appropriately housed and for new residents to benefit from modern homes.
-New public realm will be more accessible for Targets have been set for the provision of the number of adapted homes in the new development.
-Independent tenants and leaseholder advice will be available and support and advise with a range of needs.
+Targets will be set for the provision of the number of adapted homes in the new development.
+Independent tenants and leaseholder advice will continue to be available and meet the needs of people with a range of needs.
 The contractor will be required to minimise noise, disruption and dust during the construction phase.
+The impact of construction noise and traffic will be monitored as part of the council's management of the construction contract.
 The new public realm will be planned in accordance with current design guidance.